 - 1. Until the contract is executed, I am required to act solely as your agent within the limits laid down by the terms of my appointment.
 Thereafter, although I continue to act for you as before, I owe you the additional duty to administer the contract fairly between the parties.
-This means that I must make any decisions under the contract strictly in accordance with the terms of the contract. - 2.
-The contract obliges me to issue all certificates at the appropriate time and to use my professional judgement in so doing.
+This means that I must make any decisions under the contract strictly in accordance with the terms of the contract.
+For example, such things as my decisions on whether any work is in accordance with the contract and the contractor's entitlement to any extension of the contract period or to loss and/or expense must be made fairly. - 2.
+The contract obliges me to issue all certificates at the appropriate time and to use my professional judgment in so doing.
 An important type of certificate I have to issue is the financial certificate which stipulates the amount of money due to the contractor.
 These certificates are issued at [insert frequency] intervals during the period that work is in progress and occasionally thereafter.
 You have a maximum of [insert number] days from the date of each certificate to get your payment to the contractor.
 The importance of paying the contractor the full amount indicated on the certificate within the period allowed cannot be stressed too much.
-Failure to honour certificates within the time limit allows the contractor to suspend performance of all his obligations on 7 days' notice and to commence the procedure for determining his employment and entitles him to interest on the outstanding sum at 5% over Bank of England base rate.
+Failure to honour certificates within the time limit allows the contractor to suspend performance of all its obligations on 7 days notice and to commence the procedure for terminating its employment and entitles it to interest on the outstanding sum at 5% over Bank of England base rate.
 The result of this would be disastrous to the contract in terms of both time and money.